 Statement of Intent

+We encourage pupils to express their ideas and thoughts through performance on a range of instruments as well as by using their voices and music technology.
 The curriculum is designed to teach acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

-Click here to view the Food and Nutrition curriculum pathway.
+Click here to view the Music pathway.

 Curriculum Model 2022 – 2023